8 October 2021

 Say It Loud returns to a more familiar Vanilla Ninja style, this time a moody rock ballad with a haunting undertone.
 Instantly catchy like all the rest, and with Lenna and Triinu sharing the lead vocal duties.
 In fact, the one notable quality about Encore is that all the tracks are so instantly appealing, and the inclusion of Triinu on many leads vocals gives it a unique identity.
 As much as there is a certain similarity about Vanilla Ninja albums, there is much that is different too.
 Curiously, that summarises It Ain’t You.
 It’s a bit of a microcosm of Encore itself.
 It takes elements from everywhere and melds them into one monumentally eclectic and interesting track.

 Finally, Encore.
 Not the final track, it’s the eighth one, and it deserves the final mention because it’s as much a nexus of the album as it is the most curious and interesting song on the album.
 Surprise, surprise, it’s a dance song, and a good one at that.
-Triinu’s voice really suits this style, enhancing its hypnotic feel, and when Lenna’s required to be more subdued, she can still bring her little twists and inflections to remind us all she is Lenna.
+Triinu’s voice really suits this style, enhancing its hypnotic feel, and when Lenna’s required to be more subdued, she can still bring her little twists and inflections to remind us all that this is Lenna.

 As strange as Encore might seem on a Vanilla Ninja album, it does work, because it still is Vanilla Ninja.
 That’s the thing.
 This mix of four unique and talented women, great songwriting and great perseverance, it never fails to impress.
 In that sense, Encore, both the song and the album, feels like a celebration.
 A celebration of music and life.
 A celebration of history and legacy.
 Most of all, a celebration of Vanilla Ninja.